samisnotinsane/arq-teleop-robot/README.md

 # Touch it, move it, feel it; enhanced object understanding through robot action
-A simulation environment in gazebo equipped for testing data-gathering software which are intended for use on a UR5 arm affixed with an Allegro hand end-effector.
+A simulation setup in gazebo called Sen, equipped for testing data-gathering software which are intended for use on a UR5 arm affixed with an Allegro hand end-effector.

 ### Features